What is

 What will an Elastic line of credit cost?

 Elastic doesn’t charge interest like other traditional credit products.
-Rather, you pay a Cash Advance Fee of 5% or 10% for every Cash Advance you request, depending on your Billing Cycle.
+Rather, you pay a Cash Advance Fee of 10% for every Cash Advance you request.
 We understand you may need more than one Billing Cycle to pay your Balance.
 If you choose to pay your Balance over time, you are required to pay a portion of your Balance each Billing Cycle.
 Additionally, for each Billing Cycle that you have a Carried Balance of over $10, you will be charged a Carried Balance Fee ranging from $5 – $350.
 Please review the Terms and Conditions for details on the Cash Advance Fee and Carried Balance Fee.

 Elastic: The flexibility of a cash line of credit